Carnegie Mellon University is stimulating ideas at the World Economic Forum …

 See CMU's faculty involvement at prior Forum events:

-Erica Fuchs, Associate Professor, Engineering and Public Policy, was selected in 2012 to the Forum's Community of Young Scientists.
+Erica Fuchs, Associate Professor, Engineering and Public Policy, was selected to the Forum's Community of Young Scientists.
 Each year, only 40-50 scientists under the age of 40 are selected to participate alongside business and political leaders in the Annual Meeting of the New Champions in China (Summer Davos).
 These scientists are selected from all regions of the world and from a wide range of disciplines to contribute their scientific perspective and deliver the most up-to-date trends from various fields of science.
+Learn more »

 Justine Cassell, the Charles M. Geschke Director, Human-Computer Interaction Institute, is the head of the Forum's Global Agenda Council on Robotics and Smart Devices.
 Global Agenda Councils are a unique, global community of over 1,500 premier thought leaders who are the foremost experts in their fields of academia, business, government, international organizations and society.